[ upcoming events ] [ about ] [ directions ] [ booking ] [ past events ]

 Information for Performers

 Tom's Place is a living-room concert series, with shows taking place about once a month on a weeknight.
 The scheduled start time for all performances is 8:00 PM.
 Usually performers load in at around 6:00.
 If you think you'll need to load in early, please let us know a few days in advance.
 There's a driveway on either side of the house; we try to pull our cars forward enough that there's room for a musician's car behind us in either driveway.
 Failing that, there's usually plenty of street parking within a block or so, with no surprising restrictions on concert nights.
 If you don't have any heavy equipment, public transit is an option.
 The Ashby BART station is quite close by.
-The AC Transit #1, 1R and 800 buses run along Telegraph avenue one block east of our house.
-The #49 bus runs along Ashby, three blocks north.
+The AC Transit #6 and 800 buses run along Telegraph avenue one block east of our house.
+The #7 bus runs along Ashby, three blocks north.
+The #18 bus runs along Shattuck, 3 blocks west.
 Check their maps and schedules here.

 We have a Yamaha C7 piano.
-(It's a high quality 7-1/2 foot piano, smaller than a concert grand but larger and with better low end than a baby grand.)
+(It's a high quality 7-1/2 foot piano, smaller than a concert grand but larger and with better low end than most baby grands.)
 If you plan to use the piano, try to let us know at least a couple of weeks in advance so that we can schedule the piano tuner.

 Beware, the piano fills most of the stage area.
 We have had trios with piano and percussion (once with a trap set, once with a kettledrum and small percussion), and the stage has been full but comfortable.
 If no one needs the piano, we move it to the back of the room, which gives us space for 5 or 6 musicians on stage.
 Even if you don't need the piano yourself, you may be on a bill with someone who does.
 Plan accordingly.